GENI-NSF/geni-tools/README-omni.txt

 -f FRAMEWORK   Control framework to use (e.g. my_sfa), overriding default in config file.
 The framework is a section named in the config file.

--n, --native   Use native RSpecs
--a AGGREGATE_URL, --aggregate=AGGREGATE_URL
+-n, --native   Use native RSpecs (preferred) --omnispec     Use OmniSpec RSpecs (default, will be deprecated soon) -a AGGREGATE_URL, --aggregate=AGGREGATE_URL
                 Communicate with a specific aggregate --debug   Enable debugging output